 - Password : A solely for protocol usage generated password.
 This is NOT your regular CyberGhost account password, it's used only to authenticate with our servers via Manual Configurations.

 - Pre-Shared Key

-Please download the configuration file.
-For that please click on 'Download configuration' and save the config file to your computer (it's recommended that you create a special folder for the config, somewhere accessible like your Desktop and Extract/Copy the contents of the .zip file there).
+Once done, please download the configuration file.
+For that click on "Download Configuration" and download the config file to your computer (it's recommended that you create a special folder for the config, somewhere accessible like your Desktop and Extract/Copy the contents of the .zip file there).

 Now, the saved config is a ZIP file, which contains the following single files:

 - ca.crt: This is the certificate of the certification authority

 - client.crt: This is the user certification file

 - client.key: This is your private key file

 - openvpn.ovpn: This is your OpenVPN configuration file